 Although our record of placement in maritime-related careers is high – because of our close and excellent working relationship with the maritime industry – further employment cannot be guaranteed and the onus rests entirely on the learner to apply for and obtain employment.

-We also suggest that all prospective learners consult the website www.careers-at-sea.co.za for details about the careers available at sea, and the process of entering those careers.
+We also suggest that all prospective learners consult third party websites for details about the careers available at sea, and the process of entering those careers.
+Please visit www.divein.co.za.

 “..
 Then I discovered (Lawhill) South Africa’s best-kept secret and a possible solution to the crisis of education and unemployment.
 We can continue on our current path and offload tens of thousands of unemployed youth onto the streets…or we can follow the inspiring example of Simon’s Town School. “– Professor Jonathan Jansen, leading educational authority in South Africa